OriginCodeAcademy/Cohort11/Projects/Week-02/04-ChangeCalculator/README.md

 ```

  statement in your index.js file and make sure all of your statements are within this block.
-* Use jQuery to select and modify elements on the DOM as needed
+* Use jQuery to select and modify elements on the DOM as needed and also to program the onclick event of your button.
 * Hint: the modulo operator might come in handy for this assignment

 **4. Extra Credit**